SH-H-B/Isosec-test/README.md

 # Isosec-test

-This is a *responsive*User Management Web-App search page which returns a selection of users from a backend API and displays them.
+This is a _responsive mobile/desktop_ User Management Web-App search page which returns a selection of users from a backend API and displays them.

 Frontend: